yassinebenjaber/yassinebenjaber/README.md

 # Hi, I'm Yassine!
 **Cybersecurity Engineering Student | Cloud Enthusiast**

 Welcome!
 I am a final year cybersecurity engineering student focused on **network security**, **cloud security** and **threat intelligence**.
-I enjoy building, discovering and implementing solutions that enhance security for organizations and sharing knowledge through my blog.
+I enjoy building, discovering and implementing solutions that enhance security for organizations and sharing knowledge with my peers.
 Here’s a bit about my work and achievements:

 ---